Chart Color Schemes

 Randwick has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 44 projects likely impacting the region.
-Key initiatives include Newmarket Randwick, Randwick High School Co-educational Facility Upgrade, Randwick Cultural and Community Centre, and Heffron Netball Courts Shade Structure.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 44 projects that could impact the area.
+Notable ones include Newmarket Randwick, Randwick High School Co-educational Facility Upgrade, Randwick Cultural and Community Centre, and Heffron Netball Courts Shade Structure.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.